PVcomBank

 The move is part of a strategic platform modernization to deliver a better customer experience for domestic and cross-border payments with improved efficiencies and to meet continually changing regulatory and compliance requirements.
 By running core banking and payments on a robust, API-first, flexible and highly configurable platform, the bank benefits from integrated accounts and payments processing and low latency execution which is required to deliver high levels of Straight Through Processing (STP) and efficient customer experiences.
 Choosing Temenos’ cloud-native and cloud-agnostic platform also future-proofs Aktia’s technology strategy, enabling an initial on-premise installation with flexibility for seamless migration of its core banking and payments to the cloud or to SaaS.

-Libra Internet Bank – Success Story
+• Bank Albilad – Success Story

 One of the progressive banks in Sudan, Africa and Gulf Bank (AGB), has ambitious growth plans as it seeks to bring innovative Sharia-compliant products for its customers within Sudan and internationally to the Sudanese diaspora.
 AGB has a collaborative vision to develop a payment ecosystem in the country that will drive financial inclusion objectives, foster a culture of digital payments, and channel formal inward remittances.
 The bank selected Temenos to modernize its digital and core banking capabilities.
 The Temenos solution, hosted on the cloud, will enable AGB to provide innovative products faster to retail and corporate customers in Sudan and around the world.

-“Africa and Gulf Bank has developed an ambitious roadmap based on innovative retail, digital and wholesale banking products and services which include critical capability enhancements like instant onboarding, automated AI-based approvals, straight-through-processing and digitized workflows.
+Africa and Gulf Bank has developed an ambitious roadmap based on innovative retail, digital and wholesale banking products and services which include critical capability enhancements like instant onboarding, automated AI-based approvals, straight-through-processing and digitized workflows.
 Building upon our ‘Digital and Agency First’ strategy, the introduction of Temenos core banking and digital banking will allow AGB to develop robust banking services for Sudanese people both at home and in the diaspora.”

-Qamber Al Mulla, Chairman of Africa and Gulf Bank
+Qamber Al Mulla, Chairman, Africa and Gulf Bank

 Sudan has a digitally savvy population and a growing fintech industry offering a variety of banking services.
 Backed with Temenos core banking, AGB will utilize Temenos digital banking as a true omnichannel, multi-experience platform helping the bank to serve its customers on multiple channels and devices using native features.
 AGB has a customer-centric, digital-first business strategy focused on providing innovative financial products and services and a branch-lite network of outreach to individuals, small and medium-sized enterprises, and corporate customers.
 Temenos digital and core banking will enable the bank to leap forward in the evolving digital economy of the country by providing modern-day products and financial services in Sudan.

-“The investment in Temenos core banking and digital banking underscores our commitment to be not only the best bank but also the most innovative.
+The investment in Temenos core banking and digital banking underscores our commitment to be not only the best bank but also the most innovative.
 Replacing the core banking system with a cloud-native platform will improve our bank’s operational efficiency and allow us to introduce new products and services, faster to market.”

 Nadeem Lodhi, Chief Executive Officer, Africa and Gulf Bank

-Libra Internet Bank – Success Story
+• Bank Albilad – Success Story

 Lien Viet Post Joint Stock Commercial Bank (LPBank) is one of the top 10 private commercial banks in Vietnam in terms of assets and equity.
 LPBank is replacing its existing system with Temenos’ modern technology platform that will enable the bank to manage customer accounts and transactions across its retail and corporate activities with improved performance and efficiency, and offer personalized products, faster and at a lower cost.

-“Leveraging Temenos’ market-leading platform, used by major banks around the world, will help LPBank develop rapidly and realize our goal of becoming the leading retail bank in Vietnam – everyone’s bank.
-The new system also creates a more integrated, seamless customer experience journey, fully digitized from the beginning to the end of transaction channels, while also aiding employees to deliver a world-class service.”
+Leveraging Temenos’ market-leading platform, used by major banks around the world, will help LPBank develop rapidly and realize our goal of becoming the leading retail bank in Vietnam – everyone’s bank.
+The new system also creates a more integratedseamless customer experience journey, fully digitized from the beginning to the end of transaction channels, while also aiding employees to deliver a world-class service.”

-Ho Nam Tien, Vice Chair and General Director, LPBank
+Ho Nam Tien, Chairman, LPBank

-By adopting Temenos’ Vietnam Country Model Bank, LPBank will leverage pre-configured banking capabilities tailored to the local market that will enable faster and more cost-effective implementation.
+By adopting Temenos Core, LPBank will leverage pre-configured banking capabilities tailored to the local market that will enable faster and more cost-effective implementation.
 The solution will support process automation, thereby minimizing operational errors, improving risk management efficiency, and enabling fast, effective digital transformation.
 The bank will also benefit from Temenos’ continued investment in its single code base and experience working with 3000 banks across 150 countries.

-● 4 months to implement Temenos core banking platform
+• 4 months to implement Temenos core banking platform

-● 50-70% faster timeframes for new product launches
+• 50-70% faster timeframes for new product launches

-● 6 months to launch new online mortgage products
+• 6 months to launch new online mortgage products

 Next Bank is a native digital challenger bank headquartered in Taipei, serving retail customers.
 It launched in January 2022 and is one of only three banks in recent years to have obtained a digital banking license in Taiwan.
-It is committed to creating banking services that customers may never have imagined with innovative thinking, design aesthetics, and friendly experiences.
+It is committed to creating banking services that customers may never have imagined with innovative thinkingdesign aesthetics, and friendly experiences.
 Its main shareholder is not from a traditional banking background, but instead is Taiwan’s largest telecommunications company – Chunghwa Telecom.
 That goes some way to explain its challenger mentality.

 The speed with which Next Bank has captured market attention will encourage Taiwan’s older banks to innovate, predicts Eric Lee, its Chief Information Officer.
 “Many banks in Taiwan have been established for a long time and are relatively rigid.
 For them, transformation is a heavy burden.”
 He offers mortgages as an example of the lack of innovation in the sector.
 “In the traditional housing loan experience, customers need to go into a bank branch to complete their application.
 With Next Bank, customers can do everything on their mobile.
 I think this is a pioneering work.”